Chemists: Their Work and Lives

 Biochemistry students develop necessary skills for employment and further education and training in pharmacy, medicine, biology, chemistry, and biochemistry.
 Biochemists are key members of interdisciplinary teams in medicine, environmental research, and biotechnology.

 More than 90 percent go on for an advanced degree, not only the M.D. or Ph.D., but for M.B.A. and law degrees as well.
-Our majors become doctors and researchers in academia, government, and industry, and they also go on to become lawyers, investment bankers, political advisors, and business executives.
+Our graduates become doctors and researchers in academia, government, and industry, and they also go on to become lawyers, investment bankers, political advisors, and business executives.

 This site uses cookies to improve your experience.
 Read our Web Privacy Policy for more information.